 3) Spirodela, Giant Duckweed, Is Not Edible

 Spirodela polyrhiza, often known as Giant Duckweed, was once known as Lemna polyrhiza.
-According to one source, it’s been consumed as foodstuff.
+According to one source, it has been consumed as foodstuff.

 There are no specifics.
 It’s something I haven’t tried yet.
 Giant Duckweed may be widely cultivated in streams, rivers, ponds, & sloughs across the area.

 From the coastline to the inland panhandle of Florida.
-It has 2 to 3 circular leaves that are generally linked, and each leaf has numerous roots (up to nine) dangling beneath it.
+It has two to three circular leaves that are generally linked, and each leaf has numerous roots (up to nine) dangling beneath it.

 Giant Duckweed has a dark crimson underside to its leaves.
 It’s easy to mix it up with the exotic Landoltia punctata.